moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Identifies the track name as defined in ({{track-name}}).

-* Subscribe ID: Session unique identifier for the subscription. `Subscribe ID` is monotonically increasing variable length integer and it MUST uniquely identify a subscription within a session. `Subscribe ID` is used by subscribers and the publishers to identify a given subscription.
-Subscribers specify the `Subscribe ID` and it is included in the corresponding SUBSCRIBE_OK or SUBSCRIBE_ERROR.
+* Subscribe ID: The subscription identifier that is unique within the session.
+`Subscribe ID` is a monotonically increasing variable length integer which MUST not be reused within a session. `Subscribe ID` is used by subscribers and the publishers to identify a given subscription.
+Subscribers specify the `Subscribe ID` and it is included in the corresponding SUBSCRIBE_OK or SUBSCRIBE_ERROR messages.

 * StartGroup: The Location of the requested group.
 StartGroup's Mode MUST NOT be None.